 If you joined us for the 2016 Gala, thank you.
-Your support ensured nearly 600 participants joined the event, held at the Portland Art Museum November 11th, 2016.
-The night started off with high spirits and mingling during our silent auction, which containing 40 pieces of Native artwork, jewelry and experience packages.
-After folks had some glamour shots taken, the party moved upstairs and enjoyed the ceremonial entry of the Color Guard, in honor of Veteran’s Day.
-One of our beloved elders, Frank Alby, lnupiat, gave the opening prayer and our MC Zeke Smith, Osage, took the stage.
+You helped us to raise more than $350,000 for our programs and services.
+Nearly 600 participants joined the event, held at the Portland Art Museum November 11th, 2016.
+The night started off with high spirited mingling during the silent auction, which contained 40 pieces of Native artwork, jewelry and experience packages.
+After folks had glamour shots taken, the party moved upstairs and enjoyed the ceremonial entry of the Color Guard, in honor of Veteran’s Day.
+One of our beloved Elders, Frank Alby, lnupiat, gave the opening prayer and our emcee Zeke Smith, Osage, took the stage.
 Dinner was served as some of our talented NAYA youth performed with dance and drum.
-Our silent auction began, containing 13 pieces of original Native artworks and experience packages and our guest speaker took the stage.
-The evening wrapped up with a final modern meets traditional performance from our NAYA youth.
+Our live auction began, containing 13 pieces of original Native artwork and experience packages.
+The evening wrapped up with a final modern-meets-traditional performance by our NAYA youth.
 We are so glad you could join us for this memorable night.
-You helped us to raise more than $350,000 for our programs and services.
 Click here to see our Gala Glamour shots.